Poster courtesy of PosterGeist.com and Jim Richmond

 Keith Doug Skelton ~ Bass

-Frank Speaker ~ Lead Guitar
+Frank Spiecker ~ Lead Guitar

 David Young ~ Keyboards

-? ~ Saxophone
+Mike Vanisse ~ Tenor Saxophone

 The Palace Meat Market was together in about 1968 and 1969 and was from Eugene, Oregon.
 They opened for three Grateful Dead shows and twice for the (New) Tweedy Brothers.
 They were a major part of the early Eugene music scene, many anti-war benefits.
-The Palace Meat Market worked with Pantasmagoria (Light show) and Ocular Mirage (Light show).
+The Palace Meat Market worked with Phantasmagoria (Light show) and Ocular Mirage (Light show).
 They were a jamming band with much original material.
 Personnel included: David Young--Founder/Keyboards, John Laws - Drums/Vocals, David Booth - Guitar, Rob ?--bass guitar, Jim Richmond--Singer/Songwriter, and two wind and horn players I wish I could remember.

 Jim Richmond (later songwriter for Shirley Lorene and Rush Hour), October 2003